 Liane is a problem solver.
 She relishes the challenge of distilling complex legislation, translating the opinions of expert scientists and land-use planners for judges, and crafting persuasive legal arguments to help her clients succeed before courts and tribunals.

-Liane frequently acts on cutting-edge environmental issues.
-She represented the Canadian Public Health Association in its intervention in the Greenhouse Gas Pollution Pricing Act constitutional cases before the Courts of Appeal of Ontario, Alberta and Saskatchewan and the Supreme Court of Canada.
-As a climate governance expert with the Canada Climate Law Initiative, she presents to corporate boards and corporate audiences on the duties of directors and officers to address the risks and opportunities of climate change.
+Liane frequently acts on cutting-edge environmental and legal issues, including environmental assessments, species at risk, climate change and constitutional law.
+She helped the Canadian Public Health Association intervene in the Greenhouse Gas Pollution Pricing Act constitutional cases before the Courts of Appeal of Ontario, Alberta, and Saskatchewan, as well as the Supreme Court of Canada.
+As a member of the firm's ESG Advisory Service practice and as a Climate Governance Expert with the Canada Climate Law Initiative, Liane advises on the risks and opportunities associated with climate change and biodiversity.